-Hilary Term Testing
+Trinity Term Testing

 Who should take the tests?

-All students are strongly advised to take the tests.
+All students are strongly advised to take the LFD tests.
 This includes postgraduate research students.
 You should take them even if you have recently received a negative COVID-19 test result.

 You should not take the tests if:

 - You have symptoms of COVID-19.
 You should instead book a PCR test via the Early Alert Service and follow the advice you are given when you receive your result.
 Please note, the Early Alert Service will be closed from Thursday 1 April to Monday 5 April inclusive.
 If you develop symptoms during this period please book an NHS COVID-19 test and report your results to the Early Alert Service.

 - You have had a positive PCR test result in the last 90 days.
 If this case, you are likely to have developed some immunity, which means the LFDs are not necessary.

-Why you should take the tests?
+Why should you take the tests?